 - the date of the notice of the Board’s approval of your application for admission by transferred UBE score (§ 3.05), without examination (§ 5.01), or as spouse of a military service-member (§ 10.06).

 REACTIVATION OF APPLICATION – If you have not completed the admission process within 2 years and your exam scores have not expired, you must re-activate your application.
-To do so, you must submit the Request to Reactivate Expired Application (form below) and a supplemental NCBE application for a supplemental background investigation.
+To do so, you must submit the Request to Reactivate Expired Application (click here for link to Forms) and a supplemental NCBE application for a supplemental background investigation.
 The Board will review the review the supplemental investigation report when received and, when approved, re-issue an amended Certificate of Eligibility.
 Scores expire three years after release of grades.
 If your scores have expired or if you are seeking admission by comity or as spouse of a military service-member, you must re-apply for admission.

 HOW TO REGISTER AT THE BPR PORTAL

 You can complete the entire registration process with the Board of Law Examiners, Board of Professional Responsibility and Appellate Court Clerk’s Office through the Board of Professional Responsibility online portal by doing the following: